-For Seniors, age 62 and older, you can purchase a lifetime pass for a mere $10 which has the same benefits as the Annual Pass.
-The senior pass also may provide discounts on amenity fees, like boating permits, at some parks.
+For Seniors, age 62 and older, you can purchase a lifetime pass for $80 which has the same benefits as the Annual Pass.
+The senior pass also may provide significant discounts on amenity fees, like boating permits and camping charges, at many locations.

 There is also the Access Pass, which is a free, lifetime pass (same benefits as Senior Pass) available to U.S. citizens or permanent residents that have been medically determined to have a permanent disability with proper documentations (does not have to be a 100% disability)

 Both the Access and Lifetime pass have a $10 processing fee if you order them online or by mail.